 Audio Description Quality: Best Practices and Legal Standards

-June 22, 2022 BY MICHAL NOWICKI
+April 9, 2025 BY MICHAL NOWICKI

 How the ADA Impacts Video Accessibility [Free eBook]

-Video is everywhere.
-It’s on our TVs, computers, smartphones, tablets, and even some smart refrigerators.
-But have you ever wondered how blind and low vision viewers access video content?
 To fully enjoy all the movies, TV shows, and other video content we so much love to watch, people with vision loss rely on audio description (AD) to access the visual elements of a video.
-Unfortunately, the quality of AD varies significantly among its providers.
-And so do consumer preferences on what visual information should be described, in how much detail, and how the descriptions should be voiced.

-Not surprisingly, then, while several U.S. laws require AD, none of them currently impose minimum quality standards on AD providers.
-This could, however, change in the near future.
-The U.S. Federal Communications Commission (FCC) — the country’s leading AD regulator — recently hosted an AD forum, in which the public was specifically invited to weigh in on AD quality, among other topics.
-The discussion generated a diverse range of insightful comments on the subject, reaffirming that viewers who depend on AD remain deeply divided on preferability of human narrators over text-to-speech voices.
-Therefore, it is possible that the FCC will initiate rulemaking proceedings in the near future to examine what AD quality standards, if any, should be adopted. megaphone with AD icon emerging
+The U.S. Federal Communications Commission (FCC) — the country’s leading AD regulator — hosted an AD forum in 2022, in which the public was specifically invited to weigh in on AD quality, among other topics.
+The discussion generated a diverse range of insightful comments on the subject, reaffirming that viewers who depend on AD remain deeply divided on the preferability of human narrators over text-to-speech voices.
+Therefore, it is possible that the FCC will initiate rulemaking proceedings to examine what AD quality standards, if any, should be adopted.

-In this post, I will discuss best practices for high quality AD and will share my thoughts on whether legal AD quality standards are on the way.
+In this post, I will discuss best practices for high-quality AD and will share my thoughts on whether legal AD quality standards are on the way.
 I will focus primarily on the ongoing contentious debate over human vs. synthetic AD.

 But first, let’s define audio description, clarify how it works, and briefly explain how it is regulated in the United States.